Apple Collage

 Scrunching tissue paper and sticking it always appeals to little kids, and you get a lovely textural result to put on display.
 It's possibly not so easy to see the shape of our autumn leaf in this picture, but the colours are lovely!

-This placemat in Autumn colours makes a fun seasonal table decoration which the kids will enjoy weaving.
+This placemat in autumn colours makes a fun seasonal table decoration which the kids will enjoy weaving.
+Weaving is a very calming craft for children, and once they understand the process they will enjoy creating different patterns with this simple technique.

 This is a lovely craft for younger children, who will enjoy both the hand painting and printing and the sticking on of stickers!
 You could adapt the craft for spring by using pink "blossom" stickers.